KeithSloan/toSketch/README.md

 ### toLineCurve  ( Alpha - Under Development )

-Select a Sketch and click on toLineCurve will create a new sketch Where lines are within 0.012 radians or 3.14 - 0.12 radians they are combined into one line.
+Select a Sketch and click on toLineCurve will create a new sketch.
+Where lines are within 0.012 radians or 3.14 - 0.12 radians
+they are combined into one line.